Leading the Change: How the Fellowship develops future leaders

 At the FAO Schwarz Fellowship, we have always believed in the imagination, energy, and ability of each new generation to envision and create a better future and a better world.

 Join us for our next online info session to hear directly from current Fellows.
-Learn learn more about the Fellowship and how to apply.
+Learn more about the Fellowship and how to apply.

 Applicants must be college seniors at accredited four-year institutions at the time of application and be eligible to work in the United States for the duration of the Fellowship.